DouniaBK/joe_and_the_chick/README.md

 ## Credit and Contact

 * Code
-    Part of the basic game structure using curses, have been done follwoing a course on how to use curses provided by Nikhil Kumar Singh also known as Indian phythonista.
+    Part of the basic game structure using curses, has been done following a course on how to use curses provided by Nikhil Kumar Singh registred as Indian phythonista on Github and Youtube.
 These sections are mentioned in the code.

 * Developer's story:

     Growing up, the timeless series Friends, was one of my favorites as it continuously cheered me up and thus, I wanted to bring these funny moments and hilarious and unforgettable lines to the game.
-Joe's outgoing, halfwitted personality and love of dating women (chicks) inspired me in creating and developing this chasing game.
-I have further plans to add other characters from Friends injecting more humor and challeges to the game.
-I hope you have fun playing this game.
-    I am available at douniazedbacha@gmail.com .
+Joe's outgoing, half-witted personality and love of dating women (chicks) inspired me in creating and developing this chasing game.
+I have further plans to add other characters from Friends injecting more humor and challenges to the game.
+I hope you have fun playing this game if you want to reach out, I am available at douniazedbacha@gmail.com .